Collegiate-Edu-Nation/easy-ftc/README.md

         }

 ## Dev Setup
+The development environment can be setup by either importing this project into Android Studio, or by using Nix with your IDE of choice

+For either approach, gradlew builds are supported

+### Nix
 Nix is my preferred approach for setting up the development environment.
 Linux, MacOS, and WSL are supported

 <b>Must install flake-enabled Nix before running</b>